World Wide Technology Championship: History

 In 2013, the event was moved to mid-November to be part of the 2014 season as a primary event in the early part of the season, which began in October for the first time.
 The tournament now offered full FedEx Cup points, a Masters invitation, and a large purse increase (over 60%, to $6 million).
 With the tour's new schedule, the Mayakoba event was not part of the abbreviated 2013 season.

 The Golf Classic is allocated four additional sponsor exemptions designated for players of Spanish or Mexican heritage from Latin America, South America, Spain, or Mexico.

 In 2021, World Wide Technology was announced as the new title sponsor of the event, in a deal lasting until 2027.

 In November 2022, it was noted that the El Camaleón Golf Course had been added to the roster for the 2023 LIV Golf League.
-With the PGA Tour and LIV Golf's ongoing legal battle, the tour decided to end its relationship with Mayakoba, making the 2022 edition the final one.
+With the PGA Tour and LIV Golf's ongoing legal battle, the tour decided to end its relationship with Mayakoba.
 In January 2023, PGA Tour commissioner Jay Monahan confirmed that the tour was working with World Wide Technology, but did not see them being back at Mayakoba.